 A recent appraisal of Wizard Ranch established the value of the land at $7,000 per acre, for a total value of approximately $1,764,000.
 As part of the Council’s endowment fund and properly invested, the annual proceeds from these funds could have a significant impact on the Council’s programs far into the future.

 The proposed agreement seems like a win-win for the Council and its youth members.
 The Council will receive a substantial sum of money while still maintaining and preserving a property and longstanding traditions.
-The plan is to present the proposal to the Council Executive Board for approval at its next regularly scheduled meeting on March 20, 2018.
+The plan is to present the proposal to the Council Executive Board for approval at its next regularly scheduled meeting on March 20, 2018 (which was rescheduled to April 2 due to inclement weather on March 20).
 Before that happens, though, there is a great deal of information that we’d like to share with you about this opportunity.
 Please take a few minutes to review all the information we’ve posted here on our website.

 We are truly appreciative of this opportunity with the Lancaster County Conservancy to preserve the wilderness and beautiful of Wizard Ranch for future generations to appreciate, and to be able to continue to use Wizard Ranch for future Safaris and other camping opportunities.

 Dr. Kevin H. Mosser Ronald M. Gardner, Jr.